9th8/up-to-date-real-world-haskell/3-defining-types-streamlining-functions.md

 allow us to accidentally mix values of two types that are structurally similar but have different names.

-For motivation, we\'ll consider a few kinds of data that a small online bookstore might need to manage.
-We won\'t make any attempt at complete or realistic data definitions, but at least we\'re tying them to the real world.
+For motivation, we'll consider a few kinds of data that a small online bookstore might need to manage.
+We won't make any attempt at complete or realistic data definitions, but at least we're tying them to the real world.

 We define a new data type using the `data` keyword.